Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 10. Wix CMS for small sites that just need the basics

-Wix is a drag-and-drop CMS with hundreds of prebuilt templates.
-It’s a very beginner-friendly option for personal sites and small businesses.
+Wix is a drag‑and‑drop CMS with hundreds of pre‑built templates.
+It’s beginner‑friendly and suits personal sites and small businesses.

 Wix CMS for SEO.png